Family

 5. The Ballad of the Curious Cat

 The events in this song actually occurred, according to David Meunier, a former engineering officer on the Lewis & Clark.
 It is a tribute to Lt.
-Meunier and his men that they were able to deal with an unprecedented engineering casualty in the middle of an inspection, in such a way that the problem never recurred.
+Meunier and his men that they were able to resolve an unprecedented engineering casualty in the middle of an inspection, in such a way that the problem never recurred.
 They represent the US Navy's finest traditions of quick thinking and resourcefulness.

 Tied up to a tender, on a break from the sea.